josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 <code-example header="src/app/heroes/hero-detail/hero-detail.component.ts (gotoHeroes)" path="router/src/app/heroes/hero-detail/hero-detail.component.1.ts" region="gotoHeroes"></code-example>

-This array lacks a route parameter because previously you didn't need to send information to the `HeroListComponent`.
+This array lacks a route parameter because previously you did not need to send information to the `HeroListComponent`.

 Now, send the `id` of the current hero with the navigation request so that the `HeroListComponent` can highlight that hero in its list.

 Send the `id` with an object that contains an optional `id` parameter.
-For demonstration purposes, there's an extra junk parameter \(`foo`\) in the object that the `HeroListComponent` should ignore.
+For demonstration purposes, there is an extra junk parameter \(`foo`\) in the object that the `HeroListComponent` should ignore.
-Here's the revised navigation statement:
+Here is the revised navigation statement:

 <code-example header="src/app/heroes/hero-detail/hero-detail.component.ts (go to heroes)" path="router/src/app/heroes/hero-detail/hero-detail.component.3.ts" region="gotoHeroes"></code-example>